section-engineering-education/engineering-education/content/articles/anomaly-detection-model-on-time-series-data/index.md

 ![Line chart](/engineering-education/anomaly-detection-model-on-time-series-data/line-chart.jpg)

-The image above shows the number of active taxis with a period of July 2014 to Jan 2015.
+The image above shows the number of active taxis from July 2014 to Jan 2015.

 Let's use this dataset to build the time series model.